totaldebug/atomic-calendar-revive/README.md

 - Moves today's completed events up and dim them
 - Highlights the next event, or show a progress bar
 - Shows event location link
-- Clicking on title will open new window with Google Calendar
+- Clicking on the title will open a new window with Google Calendar
 - Clicking on Location will open a window with this location on Google Maps

 * Calendar mode: